Changelog

 Mesh gateway configuration

-Get one of the pre-configured mesh nodes that has at the very least two ethernet ports, a LAN port and a WAN port.
+Get one of the pre-configured mesh nodes that has at the very least two Ethernet ports, a LAN port and a WAN port.
 (This, of course, is not required for a gateway device because there are multiple ways to connect to WAN but having separate physical ports makes the explanation much simpler to follow.
-If that is not your case, just adapt to whatever interfaces you have configured that play the role of default lan
+If that is not your case, just adapt the default configuration for your device accordingly.)

 vi /etc/config/network